top of page

 Every time you catch yourself in a spiral of negative self-talk, choose a gentler response.
-This action in self-awareness and breaking the negative loop is helping to literally rewire your brain.
-This isn’t self-help fluff, it’s neuroscience.
-When you replace self-criticism with curiosity (why do I feel this way?
-What would help me right now?), you engage the prefrontal cortex, the rational, calm part of your brain, rather than the limbic system that reacts from fear or shame.
+This action of self-awareness and breaking the negative loop helps to literally rewire your brain.
+This isn’t self-help fluff; it’s neuroscience.
+When you replace self-criticism with curiosity—like asking yourself, “Why do I feel this way?
+What would help me right now?”—you engage the prefrontal cortex, the rational, calm part of your brain, rather than the limbic system that reacts from fear or shame.

 Over time, this practice lowers cortisol, reduces reactivity, and helps you make better choices.
-It may not be obvious at first, but it can be seen in ways such as being less reactive in stressful conversations, removing yourself from a situation and going for a walk instead of reaching for sugar, or training because you want to move your body and feel different way, not because you’re punishing yourself.
+It may not be obvious at first, but you may notice it in ways such as being less reactive in stressful conversations, choosing to go for a walk instead of reaching for sugar, or training because you want to move your body and feel different—not because you’re punishing yourself.

 Deepak Chopra’s guided meditations taught me to focus on the present moment when I was starting out, while Dr Joe Dispenza’s visualisations helped me imagine a future self who already feels grounded and whole.
 Both work for me at different points in my life, along with sound bath healing frequencies.

-Confidence isn’t a personality trait; it’s a muscle built through consistent self-trust and that takes action.
+Confidence isn’t a personality trait; it’s a muscle built through consistent self-trust, and that takes action.
 I have learned, through creating a business, that confidence lies on the other side of every uncomfortable action I need to take to achieve the outcome I want.
-Public speaking, social media content, I'm unsure about, and just generally having to put myself out there daily, not only builds confidence but also reinforces self-trust.
+Public speaking, social media content, and just generally having to put myself out there daily not only builds confidence but also reinforces self-trust.
 Even if things don't turn out perfectly, which often they don't, I still tried, and that changes how I see myself.
 Just like strength training, it's the small, repeated efforts over time that actually morph into something much bigger.

 Finally...